Doors will

 As practising artists and at times lecturers working

-together, Mark's familiarity with my work stretching back over
+together, Mark's familiarity with my work stretching back

-someone who has always admired and enjoyed Mark's creativity
+as someone who has always admired and enjoyed Mark's creativity

 and wonderful collaborations with partner Tamiko, I am sure

-our conversation will be engaging, revealing, insightful and
+our conversation will be engaging, revealing, insightful

 Neville’s persistent drive to stretch the physical,